nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ```

 ### `autoAcceptRelationshipCreationChanges`

+> It is not recommended to use this module in production.

 The `autoAcceptRelationshipCreationChanges` module listenes for incoming relationship requests using events from the `sync` module.
 Afterwards it accepts the relationship request using the configured `responseContent`.